djlisbonne/power_outage_analysis/README.md

 Then, I explored a univariate analysis, focusing on three different variables in three different studies ultimately looking for correlations with my goal feature: outage duration.
 These were: outage start time vs. outage duration, outage month vs. outage duration, and outage cause category vs outage duration.
 My hypotheses for these three variables were as follows: Do outages that begin outside of working hours take longer to fix?
 Is there a correlation between outage duration and peak energy grid usage hours?
 Further, do higher usage months –– like the winter months –– correlate to longer or shorter outages?
 Do certain causes of outages correlate to longer fix times, eg. hurricanes compared to vandalism?

 Next, I wanted to dive deeper into a bivariate analysis, leveraging combined and related features to better understand patterns in the dataset, and thus build a better predictive model.
 The first combination of features I examined was climate category and cause category.
 I was particularly curious if harsher climate environments experiencing weather related outages took longer to fix than warmer climate areas.
 Next, I looked at cause category and cause category detail to investigate if more granular documentation helped in finding correlations.
-Finally, I investigated ...
+Finally, I investigated

-# Cleaning the Dataset
+# Data Cleaning and Exploratory Data Analysis
 It is critical when working on any data science analysis of a large dataset to thoroughly sanitize and normalize the data.
 This is especially true when trying to later build a predictive model for generalizing on unseen data, as the more regularized the training data the better the model can recognize true patterns within the data.

-# Predicting the Number of Customers Affected by a Power Outage
+There were two cases of imputation necessary for this dataset: numerical and categorical imputation.
+For numerical imputation I decided to use the mean of all rows for the given state, to reduce the scope of the means to a more representative range.
+For categorical imputation, I took it one step further, devising a more detailed custom scheme.
+First, I calculated the most common values for the column in question, "cause.category.detail", for each postal code and annual quarter (calculated by binning the month values into four quarters).
+Then, I merged that new group back into the main DataFrame.
+Finally, I filled the missing values of the "cause.category.detail" column with the corresponding values, and dropped the temporary imputation columnn from the DataFrame.

-## Problem Statement:
+# Framing a Prediction Problem
 I aim to predict the **number of customers affected by a power outage** based on historical data and various features such as weather conditions, region demographics, and outage characteristics.

 ### Type of Problem: